 The incidence of NF2 is one in 33,000 to 40,000 live births.

-Early diagnosis using gadolinium-enhanced MRI and techniques of hearing preservation surgery have improved our ability to prevent total hearing loss while completely removing the tumors.
+Early diagnosis using gadolinium-enhanced MRI and techniques of hearing preservation surgery have improved our ability to prevent total hearing loss while completely removing the tumours.
 As this is a genetic disease, with a dominant inheritance pattern, family screening and DNA analysis have helped early diagnosis.

-Half of individuals with Neurofibromatosis Type II (NF2) have inherited the disorder from an affected parent, and half seem to have a mutation for the first time in their family.
+Half of the individuals with Neurofibromatosis Type II (NF2) have inherited the disorder from an affected parent, and half seem to have a mutation for the first time in their family.